trans-travel/trans-travel/us/sc.md

    adults](https://www.postandcourier.com/health/musc-transgender-ban-hormones-mount-pleasant/article_6f54ffa4-42d7-11ef-8035-afdc74e1b419.html).
 (Updated July 19, 2024)
    as well as children due to the trans youth medical ban.
- * Federal regulations protecting trans people in were blocked in Tennessee due to the Tennessee v Becerra preliminary injunction on July 3, 2024.
+ * Federal regulations protecting trans people in were blocked in South Carolina due to the Tennessee v Becerra preliminary injunction on July 3, 2024.
 Thus trans people do not have many of the federal protections on the basis of sex when obtaining medical care in this state.